mauricioortiz01/audit_and_control_hands_on/README.md

     <img src="img/create_lambda_func.png" height="480"/>

-1. Paste the following code into the function **Make sure to delete all other code before pasting this code and make sure to replace YOUR ACCOUNT NUMBER with your details.
+1. Paste the following code into the function **Make sure to delete all other code before pasting this code and make sure to replace the value of topic_arn with the ARN you copied earlier.
 The code will only work if you name your topic `EC2-Stop` otherwise you will have to replace that with the name of your SNS topic**

     ```
     import boto3